<img src="https://secure.leadforensics.com/794635.png" style="display:none;">

 Is Technical Debt a Problem?

-I do not find technical debt to be a problem in and of itself, however technical risk is a real problem.
-In the context of CodeScene the software helps me to identify technical risks while prioritizing in what order actions are needed to mitigate it.
-Oftentimes technical debt and technical risks are correlating.
-For example, we conducted a detailed analysis of our bugs and tried to trace them back to code.
-What we found was that there was a direct correlation between different code bugs and risks in 2019 and have used this functionality since then with great results.
+I do not find technical debt to be a problem in and of itself; however, technical risk is a real problem.
+In the context of CodeScene, the software helps me identify technical risks while prioritizing which actions are needed to mitigate them.
+Oftentimes technical debt and technical risks are correlated.
+For example, we conducted a detailed analysis of our bugs and traced them back to code.
+What we found was a direct correlation between different code bugs and risks in 2019 and have used this functionality since then with great results.

 How do you think programming will evolve in the coming years?

 Hard to say, really.
-But over a long time the guiding principle of most software projects has been more or less a waterfall model where coding was a linear ordal.
-In today’s world, however, development tries to be more agile and in the best cases more focused on certain components of the code stack.
-On a more general level I think that some programming languages need to change.
-For example Python.
-It can too easily produce sloppy software products which should be contrary to the community’s general need.
+But for a long time the guiding principle of most software projects has been a more or less waterfall model where coding was a linear ordeal.
+In today’s world, however, development tries to be more agile and, in the best cases, more focused on certain components of the code stack.
+On a more general level, I think that some programming languages need to change.
+For example, Python can too easily produce sloppy software products, which should be contrary to the community’s general goals.
 Of course, any language is only as good as the programmers who use it.

 Peter Caron